How to deal with time

 The best practice is to follow the user’s time zone and locale, which ensures that users can understand the time without misunderstanding.

-How to store repeating dates keeping in mind Daylight Savings Time
+How to store repeating dates keeping in mind of Daylight Savings Time

 Network Time Protocol (NTP)